This article by Jerry Cates was first published on 25 December 2014, and last revised on 28 March 2022. © Bugsinthenews Vol. 15:12(02):

 Why Cookie-Cutter Pest Solutions don’t work Very Long…

-One negative consequence of that approach of the classical urban pest management approach is that, even when it works, it doesn’t work for long.
+One negative consequence of the classical urban pest management approach is that, even when it works, it doesn’t work for long.
 Pests mutate to develop resistance to pesticides, especially the more potent broadband pesticides on the list.
 Pesticide-resistant pests can’t be controlled using cookie-cutter techniques.
-Furthermore, new pests not seen before get brought in from other locations, presenting control problems that template-driven solutions can neither anticipate nor deal with.
+Furthermore, new pests not seen before applying the classical approach are attracted to and/or get brought in from other locations, and because those broadband pesticides have destroyed the beneficial organisms that should have kept those other pests from gaining a foothold, they not only survive, but thrive in ever increasing numbers until even stronger broadband pesticides can be applied.
+The result is a never-ending cascade of new pest control problems that template-driven solutions can neither anticipate nor deal with.

 Often, when new pests arrive they appear, to the naked eye, to be identical to native pests that are easily controlled.
 Unless pest managers collect specimens of all the pests encountered, and subject them to microscopic analysis, the presence of newly arrived non-native species go unnoticed until something bad happens.
-It is often costly, both to the client and to the pest manager, for pest control personnel to neglect using IPM techniques until serious control failures occur, and serious damage has already taken place.
+It is often costly, both to the client and to the pest manager, for pest control personnel to neglect using IPM techniques until egregious control failures are recognized, long after serious damage has already taken place.

 Thus, for example, some restaurants accept by default non-zero population thresholds for cockroaches in their kitchens.
 Though such thresholds are considered a tenet of IPM, when adopted for economic reasons they are bereft of the IPM safeguards that protect against runaway infestations.

-Similarly, some nursing homes and hospitals also favor pricing over quality of service, usually by granting pest management contracts heavily biased toward the lowest bids submitted.
-Such contracts generally neglect proactive services in the grounds of the institution, as costs for such services rival those associated with treatments performed inside the institution’s structures.
-As a consequence such institutions learn to view the presence of visible, endemic populations of fire ants in landscaped areas as acceptable.
+Similarly, most nursing homes and hospitals also favor pricing over quality of service, usually by granting pest management contracts heavily biased toward, if not firmly based upon, the lowest bids submitted.
+Such contracts generally neglect proactive services in the grounds of the institution, as costs for such services — when done right — rival those associated with treatments performed inside the institution’s structures.
+As a consequence such institutions learn to view the presence of visible, endemic populations of noxious pests such as fire ants in landscaped areas as acceptable.
+They justify such views on the theory — sometimes reinforced by respected authorities in academia — that control of such pests, to the point that they are not being casually observed, is an unreasonable goal.

 The Risks Associated with Inferior Pest Management can be Enormous…

-Hospitals and nursing homes also pay dearly for inferior, lower-priced pest management services.
-Failures in infection control are often linked to pests capable of spreading disease.
-Fire ant stings received by patients confined to hospitals or nursing homes often produce dangerous, life-threatening reactions or deaths.
-Subsequent lawsuits often settle for six-figure sums.
+Hospitals and nursing homes also pay dearly for inferior, lower-priced pest management services, though the costs are not as easily discerned.
+Failures in infection control are often caused by pests capable of spreading disease, and the costs in terms of health and safety for the elderly, who are typically immunocompromised, increases the incidence of morbidity and mortality within their resident population.
+Though such effects are difficult to quantify, others are easily discerned.
+For example, fire ant stings received by patients confined to hospitals or nursing homes often produce dangerous, life-threatening reactions or deaths.
+Subsequent lawsuits, filed by the families of those so affected, generally settle for six-figure sums.

 Today’s Pest Management Industry at a Turning Point…